 Aerial photography coverage is only for selected areas in Washington State, with an emphasis on the Puget Sound region, in a variety of scales, from 1944 to the present.
-Digital orthophotography available on the Washington State Geospatial Data Archive (WAGDA) website (1990's- present) supplements our paper collection.
+Digital orthophotography available on the Geospatial Data Resources Guide (formerly WAGDA) website (1990's- present) supplements our paper collection.

 Selected print satellite images show entire countries, large areas of the Pacific Northwest, and some states.
-Digital satellite imagery of Washington State is available on CD-ROM and for other locales at the Washington State Geospatial Data Archive (WAGDA) website.
+Digital satellite imagery of Washington State is available on CD-ROM and for other locales at the Geospatial Data Resources Guide (formerly WAGDA) website.

 The best way to locate aerial photography coverage for an area you are interested in is to follow the steps below.
 The first steps can be done online or in the Map Collection.